 ADB-Sri Lanka Partnership Strategy

-ADB's operations in Sri Lanka over the next 5 years will be guided by the country partnership strategy (CPS), 2012-2016, which is closely aligned with the government's strategy, Mahinda Chintana 2010-2016, and ADB's long-term strategic framework, Strategy 2020.
+The country partnership strategy (CPS), 2012-2016 guides ADB's operations in Sri Lanka.
+The CPS is closely aligned with the government's strategy, Mahinda Chintana 2010-2016, and ADB's long-term strategic framework, Strategy 2020.
 It focuses on three pillars: inclusive and sustainable economic growth, catalyzing private investment and enhancing the effectiveness of public investment, and human resource and knowledge development.

-ADB's interventions during the CPS period will be strategically focused on transport, energy, education, public sector management, and water supply and other municipal infrastructure and services.
+ADB's interventions during the CPS period are in the areas of transport, energy, education, public sector management, and water supply and other municipal infrastructure and services.

 Country Operations Business Plans

 - South Asia: Regional Cooperation Operations Business Plan (2015-2017)